tanapop/OxyPHP/README.md

 # OxyPHP v 0.9 Stable #

-OxyPHP is an open source Object Oriented PHP framework project focused in security, performance, interface and Automation of development.
+OxyPHP is an open source Object Oriented PHP framework project focused in security, performance, friendly interface and Automation of development.

 Its current version is 0.9 stable, with the main features of: friendly URL, structured SQL generator, automatic helpers loader and automated database's CRUD generator, which creates, with one click, an entire MVC structure that does the basic database operations(Create, Read, Update, Delete) and the end-user views.